Our Essential Services

 The school system in Denmark may seem confusing at first.
 For example, the compulsory schooling includes one year that is optional, yet nearly all students take it anyway, making it seem almost mandatory.
 We list some of the best schools in Denmark, for several educational levels, whether they be private, public, or international schools.

 When it comes to higher education, you are sure to find great state schools, free of charge.Read Guide

 What is it like to work in Denmark?
 In a nutshell: 37 hour work weeks and a generous salary.
 Danish residents are not expected to work overtime, but must productive and play an active part in their company, no matter their position or how long they have been with the company.
 The Danish business culture is also fairly straightforward.
 Being a critical thinker, an autonomous employee, and, above all, a team player is key to a successful career in Denmark.

 In this section, find out how to get a job in Denmark and how much you can expect to receive.
 The average salary is 47,000 DKK a month (7,500 USD) gross (or higher in the capital), although as much as half of that can go towards taxes.Paying social security in Denmark ensures several benefits, such as maternity, sickleave, etc. This applies whether you are an employee or take up self-employment in Denmark.Read Guide

 Before your big move, having clarity on the pros and cons of living in Denmark is essential.
 One of the main drawbacks of living in the country is the high cost of living.
-Taxes take up a large chunk of your salary, add in rent, utilities, and other living expenses, and it can get quite expensive to live in the Danish country.
+Taxes take up a large chunk of your salary.
+Add in rent, utilities, and other living expenses, and it can get quite expensive to live here.